The software product development industry is growing year over year. In fact, according to a report published by Gartner in late...

 These three companies saved time and money by testing the basic features before they went full scale.
 In the following article, we’re going to tell you how to approach MVP application development, discuss its benefits, and tell how to find the right MVP development partner.

 What is MVP App Development?

 A Minimum Viable Product (MVP) is a concept that originated in the startup world and is now used by companies of all shapes and sizes to test out new products.
 Eric Ries from LeanStartup was among the first few to popularize it to the mainstream.
-He notes that the goal of MVP app development is to create a product with its most basic features and to present it to the early adopters and evangelists in exchange for feedback.
+He notes that MVP app development’s goal is to create a product with its most basic features and present it to the early adopters and evangelists in exchange for feedback.